groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/document-loading/download-annotate-pdfs-s3-groupdocs-dotnet/_index.md

 Install-Package GroupDocs.Annotation -Version 25.4.0
 ```

-**\.NET CLI:**
+**.NET CLI:**
 ```bash
 dotnet add package GroupDocs.Annotation --version 25.4.0
 ```

-### License Acquisition for Production Use
+### License acquisition for production use

-For production applications processing PDFs from S3, you'll want to secure proper licensing:

-1. **Free Trial**: Start with the evaluation version to test all features
+1. **Free trial** – evaluate all features without a license key.
-2. **Temporary License**: Request from the [GroupDocs website](https://purchase.groupdocs.com/temporary-license/) for extended testing
+2. **Temporary license** – request a short‑term key from the GroupDocs website.
-3. **Commercial License**: Purchase for production deployments with unlimited processing
+3. **Commercial license** – purchase for unlimited production processing.

-### Basic Initialization and Configuration
+### Basic initialization and configuration

-Here's how you initialize GroupDocs.Annotation for cloud document processing:
+The following snippet shows how to create a `License` object and configure the annotator for stream‑based processing:

 ```csharp
 using GroupDocs.Annotation;